reframejs/reframe/docs/getting-started.template.md

 Note that we save our page object file as `TimePage.universal.js`.
-The filename ends with `.universal.js` whereas all previous filenames endeded with `.html.js`.
+The filename ends with `.universal.js` whereas all previous filenames end with `.html.js`.
 (`HelloPage.html.js`, `DatePage.html.js`, and `TimePage.html.js`.)

 By saving a page object with a `universal.js` suffix we tell Reframe that the view is to be rendered on the browser as well.